thin-edge/thin-edge.io/GOVERNANCE.md

 - Some decisions are global in the project, like the core/API
-    - Team members should try to make sure to explore possible options together before calling for a vote.
+    - Team members should try to make sure to explore possible options together before calling for time-consuming solutions like a vote.
 This mostly includes uncontroversial changes that are low impact or have already been agreed upon
-    - If this is not possible, a vote needs to be held: TODO
+    - If an exclusive choice has to be made (where it is not possible to entertain two conflicting approaches), and no clear side is more advantageous to pick, a vote should be held with the majority opinion being the final decision.

 - Some decisions are local, e.g. a plugin does not impact others with its behaviour, however it still needs to be a 'good citizen' in the project (CI, format, etc..)
     - These should be clearly scoped in their respective project part